 The goal is to secure a clear pole position

 I am highly confident for the future.
 2021 will truly be a year of development.
 We have received market approval for ASTar, seen that our partnership with Thermo Fisher Scientific is working very well, and before the end of the year, we will have a number of systems at customer sites.
 Q-linea targets an enormous market with substantial requirements, and has the opportunity to establish a leading position in the next few years.
 We are investing in order to become the most successful company in the sector in the long term.

-In summary, I am proud of what we achieved during the quarter and know that we still have an interesting and intense journey ahead of us.
-During the quarter, we carried out a directed issue that raised gross proceeds of SEK 270 million for the company.
-This money will primarily be used for the commercialisation of ASTar.
-I would like to take this opportunity to thank our owners – both old and new – for the confidence you have shown in us and I look forward to continuing this journey with you all.
+In summary, I am proud of what we have achieved and the journey ahead of us remains interesting.
+During the quarter, we carried out a directed issue that raised gross proceeds of SEK 301 million, which will mainly be used for the commercialisation of ASTar.
+I would like to take this opportunity to thank you for your confidence and I look forward to continuing this journey with you all.